 The Hyaku En series was produced at the end of 2016 in Tokyo Japan.
-With no exceptions, all materials were purchased at Hyaku En yen shops.
+With no exceptions, all materials (including canvases!) were purchased at Hyaku En yen shops.
 (Hyaku En means 100 Yen in Japanese, which is approximately equal to one U.S Dollar—sometimes a bit more, sometimes a bit less depending on the monetary exchange rate.)
 The end result of each day’s work was random, in the sense that I would restrict myself to using only those items which were available at the Hyaku En shops around me, much like a chef might base his daily menu on what he/she is able to procure each morning in the town market.

 Rather than feeling constrained and limited, such an approach was invigorating and conducive to innovation.
 With no control over the supply chain, I experienced an ironic liberation: Forced to work within parameters that were completely out of my control, I found that the cognitive dissonance that often goes hand-in-hand with unfettered freedom-of-choice was greatly decreased.
 So instead of feeling helpless and paralyzed by too many choices, I was able to focus on solving specific problems—to consolidate and marshal my creativity to push beyond the limits of any perceived constraints.